This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using

 The following post is geared towards those in recovery from a struggle with porn.
-While Fight the New Drug is not a recovery-focused resource, we encourage anyone in need of help to check out our affiliate partners at Fortify.
-Visit Fortify if you’re interested in resources aimed at recovery.
+While Fight the New Drug is not a recovery-focused resource, we encourage anyone in need of help to check out our affiliates at Fortify.

 While the effects of porn are not healthy, struggling with it doesn’t make someone a “bad” person.
 We get a lot of stories from people who are not only going through an unwanted porn habit but who have recovered from it.

 This article is for anyone in the midst of quitting an unwanted porn habit.

 Want to break free?

 Have you ever wanted a porn-free life?

 For some of those struggling with porn, their desire to break free is as all-consuming as their porn habit itself.
 Even when things get discouraging and they want to give up, the desire for freedom never truly fades.

 As important as it is to have a positive outlook throughout breaking free from porn, it is equally important to make sure porn consumers aren’t falling into any mental traps.
 When dealing with an unwanted porn habit, they can sometimes end up combatting things like depression and anxiety.
 As a result, even if they’re working on creating a positive lifestyle, this backward thinking won’t get them very far at all.